MobleyLab/mobleylab.org/pages/people.md

 <img src="{{site.baseurl}}/assets/img/anandkeo.jpeg" alt="anandkeo" width="200" style="float:left;padding-right: 20px;padding-bottom: 5px">

 Aakankschit (AK) Nandkeolyar graduated with a B.S. and M.S. in Biomedical Engineering from Drexel University in Philadelphia.
-He completed an internship with the automation team at GLaxoSmithkline (GSK) where he found an interest for pharmaceutical sciences.
+He completed an internship with the automation team at GLaxoSmithkline (GSK) where he found an interest in the pharmaceutical sciences.
 AK worked on curating a dataset of physical properties for the blind challenge series SAMPL (Statistical Assessment of Modeling of Proteins and Ligands).
 AK continued his collaboration with GSK through his graduate research at Drexel, which focused on building machine learning models to predict clinical outcomes in patients based on data obtained from quantitative systems pharmacology models.
-At the Mobley Lab, he continues to work on the SAMPL project evaluating different modeling methods for accuracy in predicting physical proterties.
+At the Mobley Lab, he continues to work on the SAMPL project evaluating different modeling methods for accuracy in predicting physical properties.

 [LinkedIn](https://www.linkedin.com/in/aakankschit-nandkeolyar-838b0b126/)